wpshopify/docs/README.md

-# WP Shopify documentation v2
+# 🚧 WP Shopify 2.0 in progress

 > Sell and build custom Shopify experiences on WordPress